Free Resources for Online College Students During COVID-19

 Your health is extremely important, and it’s easy to let it fall to the wayside when you’re cooped up at home.
 The following fitness companies are just a few who are providing free access to their resources to help you maintain your physical and mental health while social distancing.

-- At-home workout videos from Gold’s Gym through May 31.
+- At-home workout videos from Gold’s Gym.

 - Nightly workouts on the Planet Fitness Facebook page.